PenoDiggs34/firstaxis-bank-financial-dashboard/README.md

 This project honestly took me much longer than expected.
 I ran into several real issues:

 - Power Query M code syntax errors when setting file paths
-- The PowerPivot relationship failing because DimCalendar had duplicate DateKeys — fixed by collapsing the table to monthly granularity
+- The PowerPivot relationship failing because DimCalendar had duplicate DateKeys, fixed by collapsing the table to monthly granularity
 - Power BI web vs desktop compatibility issues with the data model
 - Many-to-many relationship challenges between Actuals and Budget on the Division column

 Working through these problems taught me more than any tutorial would have.
-I now understand why data modelling decisions made early — like choosing the right granularity for a dimension table — have massive downstream consequences.
+I now understand why data modelling decisions made early, like choosing the right granularity for a dimension table, have massive downstream consequences.

 ---